eldrin/lyricpsych-mxm-crawler/README.md

-# Musixmatch lyrics crawler using Musixmatch API
+# Musixmatch lyrics client using Musixmatch API

 This small utility is to help who wants to crawl the lyrics data from Musixmatch.
 It is based on the python API client from [Musixmatch SDK](https://github.com/musixmatch/musixmatch-sdk).